mongodb/atlas-cli-plugin-kubernetes/CONTRIBUTING.md

 It is normal to duplicate existing commands and edit descriptions and methods for your own needs.

 Additionally, after adding new command we need to add it to the main CLI plugin root command.
-For example, please edit `./cmd/plugin/main.go` to add your command builder method for Atlas CLI Plugin Kubernetes.
+For example, please edit `./cmd/plugin/main.go` to add your command builder method for Atlas CLI Kubernetes Plugin.

 ### Adding a New Command